 Broken Seed, that had done it.

-I'm your broken seed… that was a line from one of his songs.
+I'm your broken seed… it was a line from one of his songs.

 He shook his head.
 He didn't like it, so he picked up his phone and began to scroll.

-Though he never engaged, he watched the world with the detachment of the serial scroller.
-It was almost like a form of meditative state that he fell into as he swiped through images and video and words of encouragement; but in his case it was a meditation on loathing.
+Though he never engaged, he regularly swiped through life with the detachment of the serial scroller.
+It was almost like a form of meditative state that he fell into as he glazed through images and video and mindless words of encouragement.
+He didn't enjoy scrolling, he hated it, but for him this was a chance to meditate on his loathing.

 He took a break to go to the toilet and open a bottle of whiskey, then he turned to his journal.
 Within a few hours, he was halfway through the whiskey and back to writing about his ex-girlfriend, Madeleine.

 I'm so sorry that I wasn't more.
 I'd wanted to reach out, I'd wanted to connect, but I couldn't find the heart to love myself much less face someone else.
-I'm not surprised I managed to find a way out of that safety; to reject you; to throw it back into your face, and tear it to pieces, and destroy everything we had.
-If there was only a way back, but this world is not a place for livers, lovers, brothers or children with mothers…
+If there was only a way back… but this world is not a place for livers, lovers, brothers or children with mothers…

 It was gone three am before he fell into bed.